bryanwong17/Oracle-Imitating-Selection/README.md

 ## Active Learning Strategy

-The project implements an AL strategy that combines the uncertainty from the AL process and the probability of oracle selection from the oracle-imitating selection model.
+Implements an AL strategy that combines the uncertainty from the AL process and the probability of oracle selection from the oracle-imitating selection model